 I am heading for Carriageworks, the arts precinct housed in the old Eveleigh Rail Yards.
 There is always something exciting and innovative happening here.
 Today people can experience how it would be to be deaf/blind in ‘Imagined Touch’.
 But I need to move on.

-Returning to The Block (bounded by Eveleigh, Caroline, Vine and Louis Streets), I pass a community garden, and stop for brunch in the courtyard of a cafe along Lawson Street.
+Returning to the place known in Redfern as The Block (bounded by Eveleigh, Caroline, Vine and Louis Streets), I pass a community garden, and stop for brunch in the courtyard of a cafe along Lawson Street.
 On the corner of Eveleigh Street, I admire the enormous figure of Trooper Alfred Cameron junior, a Black Digger.
 A verse from the 1933 “Black ANZAC” by Cecil Fisher is nearby.

 Opposite, a large grassed area with a huge Aboriginal Flag painted on the building at the far end, is fenced in.
 Until recently this was where the Redfern Aboriginal Tent Embassy protested against development of the land.
 The Tony Mundine Boxing Gym at the end of the street seems deserted.
 (Update- Tony Mundine Gym has closed, giving way to developers).
 Hand written opening times are for 2015.